thereisnotime/access-log-viewer/README.md

 - [ ] Improve memory management with a global cache for the full data instead cloning it.
 - [ ] Update Node and all packages to the latest version.
 - [ ] Add support for Traefik/Caddy/Envoy/Squid/HAProxy.
+- [ ] Add statistics panel about the input data.
+- [ ] Add a pipeline on schedule to auto-update GeoIP data.

 ## Features